 Questions Answers How do I enable Direct Port Access with a Dominion SX unit running SX3.1+ firmware?
-Enabling Direct Port Access (DPA) from the CLI in Dominion SX3.1.
-This capability was not supported in earlier releases.
+Enabling Direct Port Access (DPA) from the CLI in Dominion SX.
 Attached is a sample run for DPA configuration from CLI.
 The following are main steps: 1.
 Configure DPA mode from Configuration->Services.
 2. Configure which port need DPA and type of DPA (Telnet-TCP, SSH-TCP, IP ADDR) from Configuration->ports 3.
 Reboot SX Reapply Configuration-Services settings, for SSH, Telnet to take effect of DPA settings.
 5. Reboot SX DPA should be functional on 2 nd reboot Why do I get a "This page contains secure and insecure items" prompt when using IE6?
 This message may or may not be displayed, depending on the settings of IE6.
 Why do I get an "Invalid certificate message" when using some browsers?
 The Certificate Authority (CA) used by Raritan, Inc. may not be on the CA list of the browser.
 What is the purpose of the Disable Local Authentication option?
 For security reasons, some users do not want to allow any locally authenticated users to log into the Dominion SX unit.
 This option allows only for remotely authenticated users to log into the Dominion SX unit.
 This option should only be enabled AFTER remote authentication has been successfully tested and configured.
 When I Disable Local This is because of a couple of reasons: Authentication, how come I cannot log into the Dominion SX unit?
 A valid remote authentication source has not been entered The remote authentication source is not reachable The Disable Local Authentication option should only be enabled AFTER remote authentication has been successfully tested and configured Why do I lose connectivity to the Dominion SX unit after resetting it to factory default?
-Because the unit is reset to the factory default IP address (192.168.0.192) and username admin, password raritan.
-It can no longer be reached on the IP address entered by the user.
+By default the unit in factory reset mode enables DHCP to get an IP address.
+If there is no DHCP server, it will reset to the IP address 192.168.0.192 with the username "admin" and password "raritan".